The Dilemma Between Data Transformations and Adversarial Robustness for Time Series Application Systems: Robustness Against Evasion Attacks

-\paragraph{Manifold Impacts on Confidence and Precision} From Figure \ref{fig:precision}, we can see that precision is consistently below baseline for both feature selection and trend extraction techniques.
-The low log loss and precision indicates that these models are overly confident but erroneous due to the closer proximity between submanifolds to the decision axis.
-However, with PCA the precision is improved when $\epsilon < 0.65$ due to better defined submanifolds as a direct result of mapping the input embedding into a lower dimension.
-The reduced precision is then introduced when the log loss of the model increases because linear units can get low precision from responding too strongly from a reduced confidence when it does not understand samples with larger perturbations \citep{goodfellow2014explaining}.
+From Figure \ref{fig:precision} on the next page, we can see that precision is consistently below baseline for both feature selection and trend extraction techniques.
+The low log loss and precision indicates that these models are overly confident but erroneous implying a closer proximity between submanifolds to the decision axis \citep{wu2017manifold}.
+In other words, when the submanifolds are closer to the decision boundary, the distance between two arbitrary points in different classes is lower relatively.
+Thus, when an ML model is tasked with categorizing a new point, it will often confidently miscategorize since it is ``harder" to differentiate between the two candidate classes.
+From the perspective of an adversary, they now require a minimal perturbation budget to ``convince" the ML model to miscategorize incoming data points consistently with high confidence.
+However, this is not the case with PCA.
+With PCA, the precision is improved when $\epsilon < 0.65$ due to relatively better defined submanifolds as a direct result of mapping the input embedding into a lower dimension.
+The reduced precision for greater values of epsilon is then introduced when the log loss of the model increases because linear units can get low precision from responding too strongly from a reduced confidence when it does not understand samples with larger perturbations \citep{goodfellow2014explaining}.